OluwadareLab/ASPECT/README.md

 # ASPECT
 ## ASPECT: Alternative SPlicing Events Classification with Transformer

 ASPECT is a sequence-based framework for alternative splicing event classification built on DNABERT-2 with Byte Pair Encoding (BPE) tokenization.
-The model is designed to learn discriminative splicing signals from fixed-length genomic sequences and supports both binary event-pair classification and hierarchical multi-class inference.
+The model is designed to learn discriminative splicing signals from fixed-length genomic sequences(1,024 bp) and supports both binary event-pair classification and hierarchical multi-class inference.

 ## Docker Setup